btmills/docs/3-cluster-administration/system-tables.md

 * if it was a replica for a shard, that entry is removed from the shard's `replicas` list;
 * if it was the primary replica for a shard, the `primary_replica` field in that shard's entry becomes `null`;
 * if it was in a list of replicas in the `write_acks` field, it's removed from that list.

+Permanently deleting a server is *irreversible:* a deleted server cannot rejoin the cluster, even by restarting the RethinkDB process on that server.
+You can make a server "new" again by entirely deleting that server's RethinkDB data directory.

 ## db_config ##